restsharp/RestSharp/docs/authenticators.md

 ## Basic Authentication

-The `HttpBasicAuthenticator` allows you pass a username and password as a basica auth Authorization header.
+The `HttpBasicAuthenticator` allows you pass a username and password as a basic `Authorization` header using a base64 encoded string.

 ```csharp
 var client = new RestClient("http://example.com");